arcanefoam/mde-listings/README.md

 ```
 E.g. in my computer (windows) it is `C:\MiKTeX 2.9\tex\latex\listings`.

+For MacOS (assuming MacTex) should be something like `/usr/local/texlive/2017basic/texmf-dist/tex/latex/listings`

 If you use a local tex folder then you should know where it is ;)

 ## installation (advanced)